slintab/twilio-studio-insights/README.md

 # Twilio Studio Insights

-This repository contains a web application for browsing [Twilio Studio](https://www.twilio.com/studio) flow execution data.
+This repository contains a web application for browsing flow execution data from [Twilio Studio](https://www.twilio.com/studio).
 It was born out of the need to have a tool like [Messaging Insights](https://www.twilio.com/docs/messaging/guides/messaging-insights) but for Twilio Studio.

 The app is designed to be deployed on the [Twilio Serverless Runtime](https://www.twilio.com/docs/serverless/functions-assets).